8 Pharmaceutical Sales Cold Email Samples That Book Meetings with HCPs (2026)

 8. The Breakup / Low-Touch Re-Engage

-Best for: HCPs who haven't responded to 4+ outreach attempts.
+Best for: HCPs who have not responded to 4+ outreach attempts.
 Use as the final email in your sequence before moving to quarterly check-ins.

 Subject: Should I stop reaching out?